RicoJia/ricojia.github.io/_posts/2023/2023-12-15-software-design-priciples.markdown

 - Always Profile.
 When optimizing code, an experienced programmer will have a "ball park" of each method: how fast is the raw for loop here?
 Would using threads worth its overhead here?

 - Drawing the process / data flowchart is extremely beneficial for debugging a specific problem.
+- A seasoned engineer has many stashed code snippets.
+For example, when talking about a multi-threaded program with caching, an experienced engineer finished it within a day because he worked on it before.